The Swiss Cottage

-Today there are still lots of fun things to do at the little cottage in the woods.
-Meet the royal children and join in the fun in the interactive exhibition in the cottage or go back in time to 1861 and see preparations for tea.
+Today there are still plenty of fun things to do at the little cottage in the woods.
+Head inside and go back in time to 1861 and see preparations for tea.

-Outside you can follow the garden adventure trail to discover the royal Chihuahua and run around in the outdoor play area.
-Discover the museum in the gardens and see hundreds of jaw-dropping objects and specimens.
+Outside, explore the children's garden plots and run around in the outdoor play area.
+And don’t forget to visit the museum in the gardens, where you’ll see hundreds of jaw-dropping objects and specimens.

-Have a rest in the tea garden and enjoy a cake and hot drink from the Gazelle House.
-Then take a walk to the beach along the Rhododendron Walk and look out for the carved wooden animals and birds along the way.
+After exploring, take a walk to the beach along the Rhododendron Walk – and look out for the carved wooden animals and birds along the way.

 Prince Albert and Queen Victoria had nine children, five girls and four boys, over 17 years.
 Find out more about their personalities and interests.